kevinrue/hancock/CONTRIBUTING.md

 Additional, method-specific parameters may be accepted from the third argument onward.

-Once implemented as its own function, a new method should be made available through the `predict` S3 method using a unique `method` identifier.
+Once implemented as its own function, a new method should be made available through the [`.predictAnyGeneSetClass`](https://github.com/kevinrue/hancock/blob/c70f7a86026e2ec1d6d54b1d6d732d2a07320c89/R/predict-methods.R#L114) function using a unique `method` identifier.
 Make sure the new identifier and method are documented in the `?predictSignatures` man page.

 Prediction methods should return the input `SummarizedExperiment` object updated as follows: